AVEVA/CONNECT-data-services-developer-docs/Documentation/DataIngress/OMF_Ingress_Publishers.md

 ``PUT api/tenants/{tenantId}/publishers/{publisherId}/tokens``
 --------------------------------------------

-Create or undelete a token.
+Create or restore a token.
 If the token object provided does not have a tokenId, a new token is created.
 Otherwise, specify the id of an existing deleted token that isn't expired, and it will be undeleted.

 **Parameters**